hivelocity/hivelocity-client-go/client/docs/OrderApi.md

 # **GetOrderInprogressResource**
 > []OrderDump GetOrderInprogressResource(ctx, optional)
-Return a list with all Orders
+Return a list of all In-Progress orders

 ### Required Parameters